Y0Coss/docs-fork/pages/network/load_balancer/create_route/guide.en-gb.md

 | action.status | 302 for a temporary redirect, 301 for a permanent redirect |
 | action.target | "`https://\${host}\${path}\${arguments}`" to take the same host, path and arguments |

-On this route, we will attach a rule :
+On this route, we will attach a rule:

 | Field | Value and description |
 | :--- | :--- |